spotfiresoftware/tibco-streaming-samples/docker/README.md

 # Docker

-How to use Docker in TIBCO&reg; Streaming 11.1.0-SNAPSHOT projects.
+How to use Docker in Spotfire&reg; Streaming 11.1.0-SNAPSHOT projects.

 Samples :